-Funds may be available through a competitive process to assist with non-tuition expenses related to a Thunderbird Global Experience completed by doing an internship, Winterim or what the student expects to gain from the overseas experience, including personal growth, how it fits with his/her program of study, and how it will impact his/her future career.
+Funds may be available through a competitive process to assist with non-tuition expenses related to a Thunderbird Global Experience completed by doing an internship or Winterim.
+The application asks students to share what s/he expects to gain from the overseas experience, including personal growth, how it fits with his/her program of study, and how it will impact his/her future career.
 It should also include a summary of the expected expenses and financial need.
 This fellowship may be 100% taxable to recipients.